by Ashley Black

 3) provide postural knee extension (Genu recurvatum)

-– Sagital postural balance primarily maintained by relationship between SBL & SFL
+– Sagital postural balance primarily maintained by the relationship between the SBL & SFL

 – SFL tends to shift down, SBL tends to shift up (pathology develops)